SendGrid Email Analytics

 - Additional Resources

-Send your SendGrid Data to Keen IO
+Send your SendGrid Data to Keen

 Step 3: Set the HTTP POST URL (example below) as the endpoint where SendGrid will stream all of your email data.